HomeAdvisor: Mergers & acquisitions

 In October 2008, ServiceMagic acquired the French business 123Devis.com and Travaux.com, as well as UK business 123GetAQuote.co.uk to create ServiceMagic Europe.
 In March 2009, the UK business was rebranded as ServiceMagic.co.uk.

 In 2013, HomeAdvisor acquired Werkspot.nl, the leading Dutch home improvement platform.

 In 2016, HomeAdvisor acquired the German home services company, MyHammer.

 In 2017, HomeAdvisor acquired Canada’s leading home services platform, HomeStars, and MyBuilder, the UK's leading home services platform connecting homeowners and tradesmen.

 On May 1, 2017, HomeAdvisor parent company IAC announced they entered into a definitive agreement to combine IAC’s HomeAdvisor and Angie’s List into a new publicly traded company, to be called ANGI Homeservices, Inc.

 On October 2, 2017, HomeAdvisor merged with Angie’s List to form ANGI Homeservices (NASDAQ: ANGI), the world’s largest digital marketplace for home services.

-Technology

-In 2015, HomeAdvisor launched Instant Booking, an online scheduling tool, which allows customers to schedule appointments for over 500 service options rather than booking over the phone.
+Services and operations

+Instant Booking

+HomeAdvisor's Instant Booking lets homeowners schedule appointments online for hundreds of service categories without a phone call, with real-time availability provided by participating pros.
+The feature rolled out broadly by 2015.

+Mobile app and lead management

+Pros receive and manage leads via mobile, set preferences by job type and zip code, and are able to track responses.

+Instant Connect

 HomeAdvisor uses Instant Connect, a service where homeowners can contact or be contacted by a HomeAdvisor specialist via phone within one to two minutes to get advice or information about a potential service.

+Scheduling integrations

 Same Day Service allows homeowners to instantly schedule an appointment to complete their home project the same day.

 HomeAdvisor has integrated with smart devices like Amazon Echo to allow customers to make appointments by asking Amazon's AI assistant to make a service appointment.

-Criticism
+Criticism and regulatory

-Several news articles have reported on the screening process of HomeAdvisor, investigating possible loopholes available to contractors that have been used by criminals.
-Denver investigative reporter Heidi Hemmat wrote one such story about a client that used a contractor recommended by HomeAdvisor to put in a concrete driveway.
-The recommended "local" company did not complete the work, demanded payment upfront and any work that was performed needed to be redone.
-The company recommended was from Avon CO and did not have a business license.

-The HomeAdvisor brand has as high as a 4.4 out of 5 on sites like ConsumerAffairs and Trust Pilot but as low as a 2.8 out of 5 on SiteJabber.